dell/karavi-authorization/README.md

 ```

 Check your CSI Driver for how to enable *proxy mode*.

 Once enabled, the IP address or DNS name of the Storage Gatekeeper instance should be used as the gateway.

 Tokens (JWTs) will be required for authorized access to the Storage Gatekeeper.

+The following DNS hostnames are expected to resolve to the IP address of the Storage Gatekeeper:

+* admin.gatekeeper.com
+* grpc.gatekeeper.com

 ### Requesting Tokens